AlexiaChen/awesome-stars/README.md

 ## Makefile

+- [puncsky/system-design-and-architecture](https://github.com/puncsky/system-design-and-architecture) – Learn how to design large-scale systems.
+Prep for the system design interview.
 - [gakonst/solidity-book](https://github.com/gakonst/solidity-book) – The Senior Solidity Engineer's Book is a resource meant to transform you into a Senior Solidity Engineer.
 - [buildroot/buildroot](https://github.com/buildroot/buildroot) – Buildroot, making embedded Linux easy.
 Note that this is not the official repository, but only a mirror.
 The official Git repository is at http://git.buildroot.net/buildroot/.
 Do not open issues or file pull requests here.
 - [veficos/reverse-engineering-for-beginners](https://github.com/veficos/reverse-engineering-for-beginners) – translate project of Drops